 (Of course, conservation of fragile locations that are being harmed by too many visitors is a different matter entirely, and not what I’m talking about today.
 Please research before you go.)

 So why is this happening?
-I’m not a researcher, but I have some ideas.
+I’m not a professional researcher, but I have some ideas.
 In our internet-connected society, there is a constant psychological need to stand out and do new things to gain attention.
 This is a normal part of human nature.
 But what comes from this is an unspoken competition for travel writers, bloggers, and photographers to go to extremes in order to not be like anyone else who has traveled before them (traveling is easier than ever, so that’s going to be a pretty monumental task).
 In trying to make a name for ourselves, we may forget that getting attention or praise is not what travel is about.
 We should never travel in hopes of getting likes, blog posts, sponsorships, or fame.

 I admit to having some of these thoughts crawling further to the front of my mind over the last few years (“Should I really book a trip to Italy?
 Everyone’s already blogged Italy to death!”).
 But it’s not mentally healthy to make decisions this way, and it won’t help me have more fun or be more likeable.
 Nobody likes a snobby traveler!
 I just never want to let outside influences determine how I live my life.
 Sometimes it’s hard, because it seems to happen without you noticing.
 So I think I will need to make continuous efforts to make sure that Kevin and I are going where we want to, how we want to, and not doing it to look impressive.